moreThanYouKnow/TestRepos/README.md

 # TestRepos
-Repository with different translations of Hello World :)
+In this repository you can see different translations of Hello World :)